dijkstracula/pwllt/notes.md

 things like generalised algebraic data types or frameworks like Scalaz or Shapeless, you've encountered simplifed versions of the concept.

-The classic dependent type is the so-called indexed vector, which is a sequence of elements of some type T, whose length _can be reasoned about statically_:
+The classic dependent type is the so-called indexed vector, which is a sequence of elements of some type T, whose length _can be reasoned about
+statically_:  Remember that the type argment `n` exists only at compile time and you could imagine it's erased at compile-time.
+It's not runtime state!

 ```python
 # Not real Python!